isomerpages/moe-dunmansec/_sec-1-registration/Purchases.md

 | 28 Dec 2021     | 9am to 3pm     |

 <span style = "color: #a61818"> <b>Location</b></span><br>
-* Sale/collection of textbooks is at class room next to school library (in block B).<br>
+* Sale/ collection of textbooks is at class room next to school library (in block B).<br>
-* Sale/collection of school uniforms is in class room next to car park (in block C).<br>
+* Sale/ collection of school uniforms is in class room next to car park (in block C).<br>
 * Note: Each student may be accompanied by **up to two adults** only when entering the school premises and may proceed to purchase the books and school uniforms within the same self-collection time slot booked online.

 #### School Safe Management Measures